 Is There A Ticking Time Bomb Under The Arctic?

-A short drive north of Fairbanks, there's a red shed stuck right up against a hillside.
-On the surface, the shed looks unremarkable, except for the shed's door.
+A short drive north of Fairbanks, Alaska, there's a red shed stuck right up against a hillside.
+The shed looks unremarkable, except for the door.
 It looks like a door to a walk-in freezer, with thick insulation and a heavy latch.
 Whatever is behind that door needs to stay very cold.

-"Are you ready to go inside?" asks Thomas Douglas, a geochemist at the U.S. Army.
+"Are you ready to go inside?" asks Dr. Thomas Douglas, a geochemist at the U.S. Army Corps of Engineers.

 Behind the door is a geological time bomb, scientists say.
 No one knows exactly how big the bomb is.
 It may even be a dud that barely detonates.
 But the fallout could be so large that it's felt all around the world.
 Now there's evidence that, in the past few years, the bomb's timer has started ticking.

 Douglas opens the shed door, and we step inside.
-Immediately, we're standing 40 feet below ground, inside a tunnel, carved into the hillside.
+Immediately, we're standing 40 feet below ground, inside a tunnel carved into the hillside.

-"That's a mammoth leg right there," Douglas says as he points to a giant femur protruding from tunnel's walls.
+"That's a mammoth leg right there," Douglas says as he points to a giant femur protruding from the tunnel wall.

 All around are signs of extinct creatures.
 Tusks poke out of the ceiling and skulls stick up from the floor.
 But it's the material between the bones that interests Douglas the most: the permafrost.

-Back in the 1960s, the Army dug the tunnel so they could study this unique surface, which covers about a quarter of the Northern Hemisphere.
+In the 1960s, the Army dug the tunnel so it could study this unique surface, which covers about a quarter of the Northern Hemisphere.
 In some places, the frozen soil extends downward more than 1,000 feet, or about the height of the Empire State Building.

-Technically permafrost is frozen soil.
+Technically, permafrost is frozen soil.
 But it's helpful to think of it in terms of chocolate cake.
 Typically, cake is soft, moist and spongy.
-Now if you take that cake, dip into water and freeze it, the cake becomes hard or stiff.
+Now if you take that cake, dip it into water and freeze it, the cake becomes hard or stiff.
 That's exactly what happens to soil when you freeze it: Moist, soft soil turns hard and stiff.
 That's permafrost.

 For the first time in centuries, the Arctic permafrost is beginning to change — rapidly.
 It's warming up.
 Some places are softening like a stick of butter left out on the kitchen counter.